-Wisconsin Girl, Missing For Nearly 3 Months, Is Found Alive
+Wis.
+Girl Missing For 3 Months Is Found — And Helps Deputies Catch Alleged Captor

-The sheriff in Wisconsin's Barron County made a big announcement Thursday night: Jayme Closs, the 13-year-old girl who had been missing since her parents were found fatally shot, has been found alive.
+Jayme Closs, the 13-year-old Wisconsin girl who had been missing since her parents were found fatally shot in October, has been found alive.
+And officials say she immediately helped law enforcement arrest her alleged captor.

-A suspect was taken into custody just minutes after Jayme was found at 4:43 p.m. local time Thursday, according to the sheriff in Douglas County, Wis., where she was located.
+Jake Thomas Patterson, 21, was taken into custody just minutes after Jayme was found at 4:43 p.m. local time Thursday.

-In a statement Thursday evening, Barron County Sheriff Chris Fitzgerald called the investigation "very fluid and active" and said Jayme would be reunited with relatives that night.
-A news conference is planned for Friday morning.
+"In cases like this we often need a big break," FBI Special Agent in Charge Justin Tolomeo said a news conference Friday morning in Wisconsin's Barron County.
+"And it was Jayme herself who gave us that break."

+Jayme went missing on Oct.
+15, the day her parents, James Closs, 56, and Denise Closs, 46, were found shot to death at the family's home near Barron, Wis., a town about 75 miles northeast of Minneapolis.

 Jayme Closs has been located— Chris Fitzgerald (@bcsheriff) January 11, 2019